wallarm/product-documentation/docs/latest/admin-en/monitoring/intro.md

 The `collectd` service provides several ways to transfer data and can serve as a source of metrics for many monitoring systems, offering you control over the state of the filter nodes.

+!!! warning "Support of the monitoring service on the CDN node"
+    Please note that the `collectd` service is not supported by the [Wallarm CDN nodes](../../waf-installation/cdn-node.md).

 ##  Need for Monitoring

 Failure or unstable work in the Wallarm module can lead to complete or partial denial of service for user requests to an application protected by a filter node.